 Jamie practices exclusively in the areas of personal injury and clinical negligence.
-His practice now primarily focuses upon claims for catastrophic injury of substantial value (acting with or without a leader).
+His practice now primarily focuses upon claims involving catastrophic injury of substantial value.

-He is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as "a great all-round barrister” who is "frequently instructed in high-value matters of extreme severity”, "fiercely intellectual, with a very analytical brain" with "an excellent grasp of complex medicine”, and an "empathetic and approachable attitude” which results in an "ability to build a rapport with clients from a wide range of backgrounds".
+He is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who is “likeable, very approachable” with “an incredibly sharp mind”.

 Jamie’s experience of serious injury litigation includes the following:

-In the clinical negligence context Jamie is involved in a number of ongoing cerebral palsy claims, including one (with Leading Counsel) with a potential (capitalised) value in excess of 15 million.
+In the clinical negligence context, he is involved in a number of ongoing cerebral palsy claims, including claims with a potential (capitalised) value in excess of 10 million and recently settled two ‘wrongful birth’ claims at roundtable settlement meetings for children born with brain malformations: one (where he acted alone against a Q.C.) for £800,000 and one (with Leading Counsel) for 6 million.

 Serious Orthopaedic Injury and Pain Syndromes

-He has considerable experience of claims involving serious orthopaedic injury and / or pain syndromes, including a recent case of severe lower limb fractures and CRPS following accident at work which settled at a roundtable settlement conference (with leading Counsel) for 1.4m.
+He has considerable experience of claims involving serious orthopaedic injury and / or pain syndromes, including a recent case (with leading Counsel) of severe lower limb fractures and CRPS following accident at work which settled at a roundtable settlement conference for 1.4 million.

 Fatal Injuries and Lost Years Claims

-He has extensive experience of claims arising out of fatal accidents and those where injury has caused a reduced life expectancy, including mesothelioma claims.
+He has extensive experience of claims arising out of fatal accidents and those where injury has caused a reduced life expectancy.

 Jamie is a member of the LexisNexis expert panel for answering queries relating to personal injury claims, and regularly provides seminars to professional clients on a variety of subjects.